Commenting, Annotating, and Highlighting Web Pages or PDF Documents

 For MacOS with Safari

-I could get the Hypothesis Bookmarklet, when used from the bookmarks bar to show existing annotations.
-It did not show the hypothes.is sidebar on the right of the browser window unless I prefixed the URL with via.hypothes.is.
+Previously, the app did not show the hypothes.is sidebar on the right of the browser window unless I prefixed the URL with via.hypothes.is.
 I installed this shortcut to the share symbol at top right of Safari window.
 This shortcut is a conversion of the official bookmarklet.
 When running the shortcut I got a message that scripting actions must be enabled, leading me to an Open Preferences box.
 This opened a box with headings of General Sidebar Advanced with Advanced highlighted.
 I clicked to Allow Running Scripts.
 But I got an invalid javascript error.
 Removed the permission.
 Tried the other shortcut here but got a URL error.
 It didn’t seem to need script running permission though.
 This link worked when opening a section of a chapter.
 May be easiest just to manually put via.hypothes.is in front of URL.